controversies-of-science/controversy-scripts/README.md

 - [aws-lambda-worldviewer-cards-api](https://github.com/controversies-of-science/aws-lambda-worldviewer-cards-api)
 - [aws-lambda-worldviewer-feeds-api](https://github.com/controversies-of-science/aws-lambda-worldviewer-feeds-api)

+The [react-worldviewer-app](https://github.com/controversies-of-science/react-worldviewer-app) frontend is the intended recipient of this data.
+In particular, `aws-lambda-worldviewer-cards-api` and `aws-lambda-worldviewer-feeds-api` must both be populated in order for the homepage search result links at [https://www.controversiesofscience.com](https://www.controversiesofscience.com) to work.

+These four repositories are all necessary to translate the G+ Controversies of Science collection to the Controversies of Science site.

 ## Controversy Card Metadata

 Successful scraping of the Controversies of Science collection requires that the Google+ API key environment variables are set.